-We do spend some time in other articles discussing your income, your 1099 forms, your expenses, and what you can claim.
+We’ve got several other articles about your income, your 1099 forms, and expenses.
 What I want to do here is give an overview of the Schedule C as a whole, and dig into the parts that might cause some confusion when filling it out.

 Schedule C: Profit or Loss from Business for Contractors with Grubhub, Doordash, Uber Eats, Postmates and others.

 When you deliver as an independent contractor for these gig companies, this is what it’s about: Determining the profit.
 It’s the PROFIT, not the money coming in, that is taxable.
 And sometimes, contractors will end up with a loss.

-Entering your personal and business information.
+Step 1: Entering your personal and business information.

 This is lines A through J on the form.
 Most of this is self explanatory, but let’s talk about a couple of these.
 Obviously, you start off with your legal name and Social Security Number.